Primary Research Area

 The Kuehn lab makes quantitative measurements of ecological and evolutionary dynamics.
 Our research is directed towards understanding the fundamental principles governing dynamics in complex biological systems at two levels of organization.
-First, we use model microbial systems to study stability and adaptation in microbial communities.
-Our second line of inquiry uses bacterial motility as a model system to ask fundamental questions about the role of phenotypic variation in evolution and the structure of the genotype-phenotype map.
+First, we use model microbial ecosystems to study stability, adaptation and function of microbial communities.
+Second, we study the structure of the map between genotypes and phenotypes in model microbial systems to discover the rule of adaptive evolution.

 Selected Articles in Journals

 - Frequency dependent microbial growth during cycles of feast and famine.
 Jason Merritt and Seppe Kuehn, arXiv (2017).

 - Environment determines evolutionary trajectory in a constrained phenotypic space.
 David T. Fraebel, Harry Mickalide, Jason Merritt, Thomas Kuhlman and Seppe Kuehn. eLife.
 (2017);10.7554/eLife.24669

 - Quantitative high-throughput population dynamics in continuous-culture by automated microscopy.
 Jason Merritt and Seppe Kuehn.
 Scientific Reports 6:33173?7, (2016)

 - Strongly deterministic population dynamics in closed microbial communities.
 Zak Frentz*, Seppe Kuehn* and Stanislas Leibler.
 Phys.
 Rev. X. 5(4) 041014 (2015)